 6. Propulsion was

 provided by a single paddle wheel at the after end of the

 center keel; 7. the

 from enemy gunfire from forward and abeam but not from

 Each vessel as completed had: 8.

 a length overall of 175 feet and a beam of

 51 feet 2 inches.
+9. The

 length to beam ratio